Buenos Aires Province: Tourism

-Tourists, mainly from Buenos Aires, visit the Atlantic coast.
+Tourists, mainly from Buenos Aires, visit the so-called Atlantic Coast (Costa Atlántica) corridor of extensive beaches.
 There are many cities and towns along the coastline, which starts some 250 km from Buenos Aires after the Samborombón Bay.
 Among them, the biggest and most important is Mar del Plata, followed by the La Costa Partido, Pinamar, Villa Gesell, Miramar, and Necochea.
 The most important summer-related event, the National Sea Festival, is held annually in the city of Mar del Plata.
 The city's Central Casino and Grand Provincial Hotel are among the nation's largest.

 Other destinations include the Ventana Sierras, Tandil, Tigre, the Paraná Delta, Isla Martín García, Olavarria, the Chascomús and Gómez lagoons, Campos del Tuyú National Park, and La Plata.

 Agritourism in estancias (plantations) has become increasingly popular for foreigners visiting the province in recent years.
 The province's wine district, centered on Médanos, has also become prominent for visitors touring the Argentina Wine Route.